Tax Help Colorado

-During the 2013 tax season, Tax Help Colorado provided free tax preparation assistance to more than 9,200 individuals.
-In addition, it processed 236 prior-year returns, bringing the total number of returns prepared to 9,444, which is a 35% increase over last year.
-Tax Help Colorado helped families claim more than $18.5 million in tax refunds in 2013, including nearly $6.8 million from the Earned Income Tax Credit, and it saved low-income taxpayers nearly $2 million in commercial tax preparation fees.
+During the 2014 tax filing season, Tax Help Colorado provided free tax preparation assistance to more than 10,400 individuals, a 10% increase over last year.
+Tax Help Colorado helped families claim more than $20.6 million in tax refunds in tax year 2013, including nearly $8 million from the Earned Income Tax Credit, and it saved low-income taxpayers nearly $2 million in commercial tax preparation fees.

 FREE TAX SITES LOCATED ACROSS COLORADO

 The 18 colleges participating in Tax Help Colorado operate 26 free tax sites statewide, where hundreds of IRS-certified students prepare and e-file tax returns free of charge for low-incometaxpayers.
 For a listing of our 2014 tax site locations, including addresses and hours of operation, please click here.

 The following colleges currently participate in Tax Help Colorado:

 COMMUNITY COLLEGE PARTNERSHIP